Death Capital in the Public Service

 Warning

-If you are an official seconded on probation, the conditions for awarding death benefit are those applicable to the official seconded on probation.
+If you are a permanent civil servant seconded for probationary work, the conditions for awarding the death benefit are those applicable to the permanent civil servant.

 The death benefit may be granted regardless of the origin, time or place of death.

-The death capital of the Social Security Death Insurance shall be paid as a priority to people which were, on the day of death, at the effective, total and permanent expense of the staff member.
+The death capital of the Social Security shall be paid as a priority to people which were, on the day of death, the actual, total and permanent responsibility of the deceased staff member.

 If no priority is invoked within one month of the death of the agent, the death benefit shall be allocated to the following persons: